tech-by-design/polyglot-prime/support/specifications/ccda/README.md

 ## Notes
 - Use the provided `voc.xsd` file for vocabulary and code system validation.
 - Always ensure that schema files are up-to-date and compatible with the CCDA version being validated.

+# Technical Implementation Steps for Protecting PHI in HL7 CCD Screening Data Ingestion

+This document focuses on the preparation of the XSLT file which is used for protecting PHI data from CCD files to be ingested by the QEs.

+## 1. XSLT Development:

+- ### TechBD will analyze CCD file structures to identify screening data tags.

+    - The CCD file structures were analyzed to identify the following patient and screening data tags:

+       - a.
+Patient (recordTarget/patientRole)
+       - b.
+Organization (author/assignedAuthor/representedOrganization)
+       - c.
+Encounter (componentOf/encompassingEncounter)
+       - d.
+Consent (authorization/consent)
+       - e.
+Observation (component/structuredBody/component)

+- ### Create an XSLT file with transformation rules to exclude non-relevant tags.
+  - A sample XSLT file was developed to extract the specified sections (Patient, Organization, Encounter, and Observation).
+  - A channel was configured in Mirth Connect to test the functionality of the XSLT file.

+- ### Test the XSLT file with multiple CCD examples to ensure correct functionality.
+- ### Publish the XSLT file on TechBD’s public GitHub repository.

+## 2. Distribution to Senders:
+- Share the XSLT file and detailed instructions for its use through TechBD’s GitHub repository.

+- Offer support to help senders integrate the XSLT file into their workflows.

+## 3. Incoming API Quality Check:
+- Integrate a cleaning pipeline into the CCD HTTP API that applies the XSLT to all incoming CCD files.

+- Validate that only screening data is included in the cleaned payloads.

+- Maintain logs to track and audit the quality checks performed on each CCD file.

+## 4. Monitoring and Compliance:
+- Implement logging and notification mechanisms to ensure all CCD files adhere to the expected structure.

+- Periodically review logs and metrics to confirm compliance with data submission guidelines.